Guide last updated by Hester Swift, June 2021

 PRS Legislative Research, India, an initiative of the Centre for Policy Research (a New Delhi thinktank), provides information about legislative business, parliamentary updates, bill or act summaries and monthly policy reviews.

 Central acts, as passed, are published in the Gazette of India: for example, the Consumer Protection Act 2019 was published in Gazette of India, Extraordinary, Part II, Section 1, 9 August 2019, pp. 1-40, issue 54.
 The version of an act published in the Gazette is the official, final and authentic document.
 The Gazette can be accessed free of charge through its website; the British Library has the printed series (incomplete).
 Legislation comes into force on the date of publication in the Gazette of India, or on the date mentioned in the text of the legislation.

 Central acts as amended are officially published in the India Code, which is available at https://www.indiacode.nic.in/, going back to 1836.
-A number of commercial publishing houses provide multi-volume collections of central legislation: titles include Current Indian Statutes (D.Suri,), held at IALS; Current Central Legislation (Eastern Book Company), AIR Manual (from All India Reporter), Universal’s Encyclopaedia of Important Central Acts & Rules (Universal Law Publishing).
+A number of commercial publishing houses provide multi-volume collections of central legislation: titles include Current Indian Statutes (D.Suri,), Current Central Legislation (Eastern Book Company) and A.I.R.
+Manual (from All India Reporter), all held at IALS - see below; and Universal’s Encyclopaedia of Important Central Acts & Rules (Universal Law Publishing).

 Laws passed by the State Governments are called subordinate legislation.
 Collections of state legislation are available on the Laws of India website(an initiative of PRS Legislative Research, India).

 Sources available at IALS

 SCC Online (see IALS Electronic Law Library) has Central acts as amended, plus repealed acts; rules and regulations as amended; circulars, notifications and instructions; and selected state acts as amended.

 The library also has pre-independence legislation: see Catalogue under classmark GK1.E.